2020 Atlanta Falcons season: Week 14: at Los Angeles Chargers

 With the loss to a game-winning field goal, the Falcons were eliminated from playoff contention for the third straight season and failed to achieve a winning season.

+The Falcons recorded their first road loss against the Chargers, snapping a six-game road winning streak against them.

 Week 15: vs. Tampa Bay Buccaneers

 The Falcons jumped out to a 17–0 lead by halftime, but, in a turn of events similar to Super Bowl LI, Atlanta allowed Tom Brady and the Buccaneers to outscore the Falcons 31–10 in the second half en route to a Tampa Bay victory.

 Week 16: at Kansas City Chiefs

 Late in the game, the Falcons were in position to tie the game against the defending Super Bowl champions, but Younghoe Koo missed a 39-yard field goal which was partially deflected.
 With this loss, the Falcons fell to 4-11.

 Week 17: at Tampa Bay Buccaneers

 With the loss, the Falcons finished last place in the NFC South for the first time since 2007.